 (NOTE: Project tracks were inspired by the New Media Consortium Horizon Report - 2017 Higher Education Edition)

-Director of Instructional Design & Training
+Director of Instructional Design & Distance Learning

 The Fostering Innovation in Teaching with Technology (FITT) Academy is an intensive hands-on project-specific faculty development event jointly sponsored by Resources for Information,